 - Keep the line moving.
 Don't hover while trying to figure out whether or not you want something.
 If you aren't sure, move on and come back later after you decide.

 - Don't touch any of the food in the serving dishes.
 Never use your fingers to pluck something off a serving dish.
+Use the tongs, spoon, or serving fork that is provided.
 You also don't want to lick your fingers while standing at the serving counter.

 - Place all serving utensils in the original dishes.
 You don't want to cross contaminate items.
 If someone is allergic to a food item that winds up in another dish, that person may become very sick.